grafana/grafana/docs/sources/panels-visualizations/visualizations/heatmap/index.md

 ### Example

-The table below is a simplified output of random walk distribution over time.
+The table below is a simplified output of random walk distribution over time:

 | Time                | Walking (km) |
 | ------------------- | ------------ |